GibbonHeart/GameList-Visual-Editor/README.md

 ## Building the .exe (for maintainers/contributors)

-The `.exe` attached to Releases isn't built automatically - to produce a new one, run `build_exe.bat` on a Windows machine with Python installed.
-It uses PyInstaller to bundle everything into `dist/GameList Visual Editor.exe`, which then gets uploaded as a Release asset.
+The `.exe` in Releases isn't built automatically, and `build_exe.bat` is not the app itself — it's a script that *produces* it.
+To build a fresh `.exe`:

+1. On a Windows machine with Python installed, run `build_exe.bat`
+2. It calls PyInstaller under the hood, which bundles everything into `dist/GameList Visual Editor.exe`
+3. That resulting `.exe` is what gets uploaded as a Release asset — `build_exe.bat` itself is never distributed or run by end users

 ## License